A Word About Our Staff

 Policy for Counselors and Administrators

 New Heights is a Christian camp and we are determined to put Jesus in the center of all we do.
 As a result, we have put in place a policy that all administrators and counselors need to be members in good standing of either a Christian congregation or small group.
 This policy does not apply to other staff positions.
-In order to alleviate any burden this policy may cause, we have established an online Bible Study, to which New Heights staff are welcome.
+In order to alleviate any burden this policy may cause, we have established an online small group, to which New Heights staff are welcome.
 If you would like to participate, please contact us.